 If that’s not happening, you probably aren’t hitting the right intensity level.
 My guess would be that you’re resting too long between activities or that you’re using too light of a kettlebell for the number of reps you’re doing (which is why I don’t suggest lower than 15 pounds).

-So if you want to feel like a Norse god (and hopefully eventually have the body of one), I really think you’ll like this simple 30 minute workout.
+So if you want to feel like a Norse god (and eventually have the body of one), I really think you’ll like this simple 30 minute workout.
+Let me know what you think of the kettlebell pyramid after you try it, yeah?